jerinpeter/ar100-multimap-nav/README.md

 ```
 roslaunch multi_map_nav navigation_server.launch
 ```
+Note: Your anscer_navigation should be up and running for this work
 #### 4. Send a navigation goal: You can send a goal using an action client, or use a custom script like:

 You can send navigation goals using the ROS action client or directly with rostopic: